dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 ## Kinematic equations: displacements and strains

 Applications of stresses result in solid deformation and displacements.
-Figure \ref{fig:FreeFEMexample} shows an example of a solid body and the corresponding displacement vector field (traces the displacements from the original to the deformed state).
+{numref}`fig:FreeFEMexample` shows an example of a solid body and the corresponding displacement vector field (traces the displacements from the original to the deformed state).
 In this particular case, the solid is anchored at the bottom and deforms due to the application of a force (from left to right) on the top.
 Hence, displacements at the bottom are zero and displacements on the top are the maximum.

-:::{figure-md} fig_FreeFEMexample
+:::{figure-md} fig:FreeFEMexample
 <img src="../mynewbook/figures/4-DispStrains.PNG" alt="figurecontent" width="600px">

 Example of displacement vector field for a solid anchored at the bottom and with a force (left to right) applied on the top.
 All other solid surfaces (but the bottom) can move freely.
 Strains are a function of the displacement field.